 What Should I Look for in a VPN?

-Your VPN should meet the following criteria (or just about):
+When comparing VPNs, your VPN should meet the following criteria (or just about):

 - Ideally not located in a 5 Eyes, 9 Eyes, or 14 Eyes jurisdiction